micronaut-projects/micronaut-project-template/MAINTAINING.md

 Regarding the Gradle wrapper, the template repo checks every week if there is a new Gradle version.
 If there is, it will upgrade the wrapper in the template repo itself, and via the files sync workflow this gets propagated to all repos.
 This way we make sure we stay up-to-date regarding Gradle versions in all repos.

+##### Customised workflow files

+Due to limitations in the GitHub Actions design (such that they don't allow including snippets or any other kind of reusability), for the sync'ed workflow files listed above, it is not possible to have custom steps and still be part of the sync process, since any modification to those files will be overwritten the next time the files sync workflow is executed.

+The "Java CI" (`gradle.yml`) workflow does have the ability to have an optional setup step, though.
+If there is a `setup.sh` file in the project root, it will be executed before invoking Gradle.

+There are projects, such as micronaut-gcp and micronaut-kubernetes, that have made customisations to sync'ed workflows because it's absolutely necessary.
+In those projects, the sync pull requests are manually merged so that the customisations aren't lost.

+Note that it is perfectly possible to have new workflows that aren't part of the sync process.

 ## Releases